guettli/programming-guidelines/README.md

 you use an ORM in your production code, then use the ORM to create your test data.

+### No funny stuff in test data

+It is tempting to use some funny names and jokes in test data, since customers won't see this.

+Nevertheless: Don't do it.

+For you it is funny, and for new team members it might be just confusing.

+Keep it obvious, use "Dummy name" or something like this.
+This reduces cognitive load in the long run.

 ### How to create QA and staging systems?

 Many teams create the QA and staging systems by copying the production system.